-Section 39C was inserted, as from 10 August 2005, by section 23 Resource Management Amendment Act 2005 (2005 No 87).
-See sections 131 to 135 of that Act as to the transitional provisions.
+Section 39C: inserted, on 10 August 2005, by section 23 of the Resource Management Amendment Act 2005 (2005 No 87).

-40 Persons who may be heard at a hearing
+40 Persons who may be heard at hearings

-- (1) At any hearing described in section 39, the applicant, and every person who has made a submission and stated that they wished to be heard at the hearing, may speak (either personally or through a representative) and call evidence. - (2) Notwithstanding subsection (1), the authority may, if it considers that there is likely to be excessive repetition, limit the circumstances in which parties having the same interest in a matter may speak or call evidence in support.

-- (3) If-

-- (a) The applicant; or

-- (b) Any person who made a submission and stated they wished to be heard at any such hearing-
+- (1) At any hearing described in section 39, the applicant, and every person who has made a submission and stated that they wished to be heard at the hearing, may speak (either personally or through a representative) and call evidence. - (2) Notwithstanding subsection (1), the authority may, if it considers that there is likely to be excessive repetition, limit the circumstances in which parties having the same interest in a matter may speak or call evidence in support. - (3) If- - (a) the applicant; or - (b) any person who made a submission and stated they wished to be heard at any such hearing-

-fails to appear at the hearing, the consent authority may nevertheless proceed with the hearing, if it considers it fair and reasonable to do so.
+fails to appear at the hearing, the authority may nevertheless proceed with the hearing, if it considers it fair and reasonable to do so.